Cirkit Designer Logo

 Introduction

-A Passive Infrared (PIR) Motion Sensor detects motion by measuring changes in infrared radiation, typically emitted by objects in its field of view.
-These sensors are widely used in security systems, automatic lighting, and home automation due to their ability to detect human or animal movement efficiently.
-PIR sensors are cost-effective, low-power, and easy to integrate into various electronic projects.
+A Passive Infrared (PIR) Motion Sensor detects motion by measuring changes in infrared radiation, typically emitted by warm bodies.
+It is a low-cost, low-power device widely used in motion detection applications.
+PIR sensors are commonly found in security systems, automatic lighting, and energy-saving devices.
+They are ideal for detecting human or animal movement within a specific range.

 Explore Projects Built with PIR Motion Sensor